 Paid clinical trials are vital to medical innovation.
-When someone is sick and desperate for a solution, it is not hard to imagine participating in a clinical trial with the hope of reaching a much needed breakthrough.
+When someone is sick and desperate for a solution, it is not hard to imagine participating in a research study with the hope of reaching a much needed breakthrough.
 It is a bit of a bigger leap, however, for a healthy person to choose to participate in a trial that might have negative side effects, and at the very least can be inconvenient.
+You can find out more about paid trials for healthy volunteers here.

 Some clinical trials attract more subjects by providing monetary payment in exchange for their participation.
-All clinical trials provide the required medical care, lab tests and medication for free.
+All paid research studies provide the required medical care, lab tests and medication for free.
 Many will also compensate for the participant’s time and travel.
 Some clinical trials, however, will pay thousands of dollars to attract subjects to higher risk or more inconvenient experiments.
-That is more likely to be the case in the early stages of research when side effects might still be largely unknown.
+That is more likely to be the case in the early stages of research studies when side effects might still be largely unknown.

 Some clinical trials require subjects to remain in the facility conducting the research for the duration of the trial, or for extended periods of time.
 The pay for participating in these will likely be higher due to the inconvenience.

 The researchers will provide information about the specific requirements of a paid clinical trial, and potential subjects should ensure they are clear on all the requirements and comfortable with them.
 For example, a clinical trial for a new medication will likely require frequent blood draws or urine samples.
-Studies might also restrict diet or physical activity during the course of the trial.
+Investigators might also restrict diet or physical activity during the course of the research study.

 Participants need to feel comfortable with the limitations of the study and should always be able to ask questions and get more information from the researchers.